 Time for Phonics

 Sufficient time is given to the teaching of phonics.
 Phonics lessons happen every day, until the children no longer need it and the programme is completed.
-The sessions are at least 25 minutes.
+The sessions are at least 40 minutes (Reception in Autumn 1 complete a 30 minute lesson).

 Make a Strong Start in Reception